Information, deadlines and resource documents for U.S. trade and tariff actions and the responses by the rest of the world.

 Please note we do not accept payment via American Express.

-NICOLE BIVENS COLLINSON leads the International Trade and Government relations practice of Sandler, Travis & Rosenberg, P.A., and serves as managing principal of the Washington, D.C., office.
-She is also a member of the Firm's Operating Committee.
-Ms. Collinson has over 25 years of experience in government, public affairs and lobbying and has appeared on MSNBC and NPR several times discussing trade issues.
+NICOLE BIVENS COLLINSON leads the International Trade and Government Relations practice of Sandler, Travis & Rosenberg, P.A., and serves as managing principal of the Washington, D.C., office.
+She is also a member of the firm's Operating Committee.
+Ms. Collinson has over 25 years of experience in government, public affairs and lobbying and has appeared on MSNBC, NPR, and BBC several times discussing trade issues.
 She has drafted and guided the successful implementation of several pieces of key international trade legislation positively affecting the bottom line of many U.S. companies.

-AMANDA LEVITT is a Senior Associate with Sandler, Travis & Rosenberg, resident in the New York office.
+AMANDA LEVITT is a Member with Sandler, Travis & Rosenberg, resident in the New York office.
 Her practice is focused on international trade and customs law, particularly relating to classification and marking / country of origin issues.

 DAVID OLAVE is an Associate and Trade Policy Advisor for Sandler, Travis & Rosenberg, P.A.
 He employs a unique blend of experience in customs law, trade negotiations, legislative procedures, lobbying and civil society outreach to advise clients on the potential impact of trade-related legislation and to work with the U.S. government to address clients’ needs.